MartinPerry/cyclone-detector/README.md

 //If you want to load data from different source (GRIB, NetCDF)
 //change this to eg:
 //Image2d<float> rawDataFloat = GetDataFromGrib(fileName);
+//or
+//Image2d<float> rawDataFloat = GetDataFromNetCDF(fileName);
-//where GetDataFromGrib is your method to load data
+//where GetDataFromGrib/GetDataFromNetCDF is your method to load data

 Image2d<uint8_t> rawDataUint(fileName.c_str());
 if (rawDataUint.GetPixelsCount() == 0)